flanagan-lab/Snigra_behaviour/README.md

 The chase behaviour data is in Chase_datasheets/.
 The files in Chase_datasheets/ can be read in and used for chasing behaviour analysis using code in the R script named `Chasing_data.R`.
 Note that 3 courtship bouts were deleted from the chase data (but not the courtship data) because there was no active behaviour just chasing and surrounding (bouts 14, 16 and 18).

+The files that process data save it to a folder called processed_data/.

+### Data availability

+Raw video footage is available upon request.
+The BORIS output files are archived for review purposes on zenodo: https://doi.org/10.5281/zenodo.7471179.

 ## Analysis

 The analysis is documented in a combination of Rmarkdown documents and R scripts.